ryanwbaker/react-worldwise/README.md

    ```

 1. Run the app with `npm run dev`.
-1. The instructions seem to differ with what happened when creating this app.
-The instructions said ESLint needs to be configured for each new vite project:
+1. ESLint needs to be configured for each new vite project.
+Delete the file `.eslintrc.cjs` that was automatically created and complete the following steps:

    1. Run `npm install eslint vite-plugin-eslint eslint-config-react-app --save-dev`
    1. Create `.eslintrc.json` and create an object: